AGProjects/sylk-webrtc/README.md

 # Sylk

-Sylk is a WebRTC client focused on multiparty video conferencing.
-Sylk is the companion client for SylkServer video conferencing application.
+Sylk WebRTC Client, focused on multiparty conferencing, is the companion client for SylkServer.

 Sylk is built using HTML and JavaScript and uses the [SylkRTC](https://github.com/AGProjects/sylkrtc.js) API to talk to